 - 1/4 teaspoon pepper

-- In a large saucepan or Dutch oven, saute onion and Italian seasoning in oil until onion is tender.
+- Cut out and discard the thick vein from each kale leaf.
+Coarsely chop kale; set aside.
+In a large saucepan or Dutch oven, saute onion and Italian seasoning in oil until onion is tender.

 - Stir in the broth, beans, sweet potatoes and kale.
 Bring to a boil.
 Reduce heat; simmer, uncovered for 10 minutes.
 Stir in the garlic, salt and pepper.
 Simmer 10-15 minutes longer or until potatoes are tender.
 Yield: 8 servings (2 quarts).

 Originally published as Sweet Potato Kale Soup in Taste of Home October/November 2004, p9

 Any changes to your rating or review will appear where you originally posted your review